 And if you are a complete newbie, I also suggest you check out my Paint Pouring Supplies for Beginners post.

-Lastly, if you want to accelerate your paint pouring learning curve, don't forget to check out my step-by-step Acrylic Pouring Course to start creating Stunning Pours Easily and Without Overwhelm!
+Lastly, if you want to accelerate your paint pouring learning curve, don't forget to check out my step-by-step Acrylic Pouring Course to start creating Stunning Pours Easily and Without Overwhelm or Frustration!